filinils/FrontEndSeries/docs/node.md

-# Node and front end development environment
+# 1. Node and front end development environment

-## Session 1 -- node and task management

 As a first step in this course we will go trough Node as a development environment and the basics of handling web sites and javascript projects.